justinlevi/justinlevi.github.io/_posts/2016-06-28-acquia-bolt-setup-front-end-bootstrap-behat-testing.md

 **Installing extras**

 Drupal-vm can install a bunch of libraries for you by updating the configuration file.
-The documentation on this is pretty lean within the bolt site so you need to go back to the Drupal-vm documentation to see what options you have.
+The documentation on this is pretty lean within the BLT github site so you need to go back to the Drupal-vm documentation to see what options you have.

 Review the installed_extras section in the default.config.yml https://github.com/geerlingguy/drupal-vm/blob/master/default.config.yml

-The config.yml file that comes with Bolt will install some logical defaults for the project but in our case, we will want to add a few other things.
-You do that by copy/pasting the entire installed_extras yml array into the bolt `box/config.yml` file.
+The config.yml file that comes with BLT will install some logical defaults for the project but in our case, we will want to add a few other things.
+You do that by copy/pasting the entire installed_extras yml array into the blt `box/config.yml` file.

 `box/config.yml`